When designing an investment portfolio, one of the factors you must consider is your investment time horizon.

 Savings Accounts, Equities (Shares), Debt, Property, Commodities

 Each of these has a minimum time horizon.
 If your time horizon does not meet these minimums, then they will be inappropriate to hold in your portfolio.
+A stocks and shares ISA would not be an appropriate place to save for a short term goal, for example.

 A time horizon works like a ‘blacklist’, which becomes less restrictive the further out into the future you can lock away your funds for.